profile picture

 Bio

-I recently completed my PhD in Biology at Stanford University.
+I'm currently a Postdoctoral Research Associate at Princeton University in the Ecology and Evolutionary Biology Department.
+I completed my PhD in Biology at Stanford University.
 My dissertation investigated the ecology and evolution of Escherichia coli in wild animals using a combination of culture-based methods and whole genome sequencing.
 Broader impacts of this work include informing the propensity for wildlife to harbor and transmit pathogenic and antibiotic resistant E. coli and even act as "melting pots" of novel genetic combinations that could threaten global public health.
 I am broadly interested in research that contributes to our understanding of human impacts on wildlife and their associated microbiota.
 During my undergraduate career at the University of Nebraska-Lincoln, where I double majored in Microbiology and Environmental Sciences, I was also a member of a lab in the Plant Pathology Department where I studied the pathogenesis of the common crop pathogen, Pseudomonas syringae.
 Growing up in Lincoln, Nebraska, I spent the majority of my days playing outside and kept an eclectic mix of pets including a snake, ducks, mice, frogs, fish, dogs, cats, and various interesting insects that occupied my bug box (built-in magnifying glass included).
 Steve Irwin was my childhood idol and the reason I begged for a pet snake, whom I named Freckles.
 I currently have a lovely Gordon Setter named Kona.
 In my free time, I still love to be outdoors and stay active.
 I enjoy doing yoga, reading, playing the piano, and cooking healthy recipes (and baking not-so-healthy desserts)!

 Project ideas